Fiji Airways has become the first airline from the South Pacific region to take delivery of the wide-body A350 XWB.

 Fiji Airways is the flag carrier airline of Fiji.
 It is based in Nadi and operates international and domestic services to 10 countries and 17 cities around the Pacific.

-Routes: Fiji Airways operates direct flights from Fiji to the U.S. (Los Angeles, San Francisco, Honolulu), Australia (Sydney, Brisbane, Melbourne), New Zealand (Auckland), Hong Kong, Singapore as well as regional flights to Kiribati, Solomon Islands, Vanuatu, Tuvalu, Tonga and Samoa.
+Routes: Fiji Airways operates direct flights from Fiji to the U.S. (Los Angeles, San Francisco, Honolulu), Australia (Sydney, Brisbane, Melbourne), New Zealand (Auckland), Hong Kong, and Singapore as well as regional flights to Kiribati, Solomon Islands, Vanuatu, Tuvalu, Tonga and Samoa.

 Fleet: Fiji Airways currently operates 15 aircraft.